MCHF EUA Statement obtained with your donation +

 4. By MAIL Print this form.

 Send completed form and check made out to MCHF to P.O.
 Box 366, Jefferson City, MO 65102.
+The EUA will be issued and mailed back to you.

 In all cases, you must take a printed copy of your Emblem Use Authorization* (EUA) with you to the DOR office to purchase or renew your plates.

-Conservation license plates are available in 3 designs (bald eagle, bluebird or deer).
+Conservation license plates are available in three designs (bald eagle, bluebird or deer).
 Each animal tells a unique story about conservation challenges, environmental success and the responsibility of Missourians to ensure the continued presence of wildlife species in our state.

 The EUA will expire 180 days after the purchase date, so order your conservation plates soon after obtaining your authorization.
 You must purchase a separate authorization for each conservation plate.

 Conservation plates may be ordered at any time, regardless of your current license plate expiration date, However, all Missouri specialty plates expire in July, therefore, we recommend first-time conservation plate holders purchase plates during the first half of the year.
-Find an example of the plate expiration process below.

 *The EUA is the receipt for your tax-deductible donation to the Missouri Conservation Heritage Foundation and is proof of donation that is required to order a plate from the Missouri Department of Revenue.